How to Create an Employee Handbook for Your Pharmacy

 - Goals: List a few goals for the pharmacy overall (not objectives for individual positions).
 Knowing what they are working toward will give new employees a sense of camaraderie with the rest of the team.

 Clearly laying out your workplace policies is important on two fronts.
 First, it sets new employees up for success.
-But more importantly, having these policies in writing means that you have back-up in the unfortunate case that an employee is breaking the rules.
+But more importantly, having these policies in writing means that you have a back-up in the unfortunate case that an employee is breaking the rules.

 Start by including these policies: